eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

 [Linaro Forge](https://www.linaroforge.com/downloadForge) is a suite of profiling and debugging tools.
 It includes Linaro DDT debugger and Linaro MAP profiler.
 These tools allow source-level debugging and profiling of Fortran, C, C++ and Python codes.
-They can be used for debugging serial, multi-threaded (OpenMP), multi-process (MPI) and accelerated (Cuda, OpenACC) programs running on research and production systems, including CSCS Alps system.
+They can be used for debugging and profiling serial, multi-threaded (OpenMP), multi-process (MPI) and accelerated (Cuda, OpenACC) programs running on research and production systems, including CSCS Alps system.
 They can be executed either as a graphical user interface or from the command-line.

 ## Quickstart guide